-There are two methods for Vietnam VAT calculation.
-They are credit method and direct method.
+In fact, there are two methods for Vietnam VAT calculation, which are credit method and direct method.

-This method applies to business entities that fully comply with regulations on accounting, invoices and documents.
-Particularly, they include:
+This method applies to business entities that fully comply with regulations on accounting, invoices, and documents.

-- Business entities that have yearly revenue reaching 1 billion VND or above from trading goods or providing services, excluding business households or individuals;
+- Have yearly revenue reaching 1 billion VND or above from trading goods or providing services, excluding business households or individuals;

-- Business entities that voluntarily register for the credit method, excluding business households or individuals.
+- Register voluntarily for the credit method, excluding business households or individuals.

-Once selected, this VAT method must be maintained for 2 consecutive years.
+Once you select this method, you must maintain it for 2 consecutive years.

 [Payable VAT amount = Output VAT – Creditable Input VAT]

-Creditable Input VAT, meanwhile, is the total amount of value-added tax on purchased goods and services indicated in the added-value invoice or the total amount of value-added tax on imported goods indicated in the added-value document.
+- Creditable Input VAT is the total amount of value-added tax on purchased goods and services indicated in the added-value invoice or the total amount of value-added tax on imported goods indicated in the added-value document.

-Some notes on the issue of crediting input VAT:
+Some notes on the issue of crediting input VAT include:

-- An amount of input VAT on purchased goods and services which are used to produce or trade products that are subject to Vietnam VAT (taxable products) can be wholly credited.
+- The amount of input VAT on purchased goods and services can be wholly credited.

-- If an amount of input VAT is imposed on purchased goods and services which are used to produce or trade both taxable products and non-taxable products, only the proportion of purchased goods and services which are used for taxable products is creditable.
+- If the input VAT is imposed on goods and services used for the production of both taxable and non-taxable products, only the proportion used for taxable products is creditable.
 Business entities are responsible for the task of calculating this proportion.

 - An amount of input VAT on goods and services sold for humanitarian aid purposes or used for petroleum exploration can be wholly credited.

-In order to credit input VAT, business entities must:
+In order to credit input VAT, your business entities must have:

-- Have added-value tax invoices of purchased goods and services or add-value tax payment documents of imported goods;
+- VAT invoices of purchased goods and services or VAT payment documents of imported goods.

-- Have a non-cash payment document of purchased goods or service which values at 20 million VND or more;
+- A non-cash payment document of purchased goods or services valued at 20 million VND or more.

-- Have contracts signed with foreign parties, invoices, non-cash payment documents and customs declarations for exported goods and services.
+- Contracts signed with foreign parties, invoices, non-cash payment documents, and customs declarations for exported goods and services.

-- Added-value invoice is normally called red invoice in Vietnam.
+- VAT invoice is called red invoice in Vietnam.

-- According to the Circular 68/2019/TT-BTC, all businesses must issue electronic invoices (with or without tax verification) when selling goods or services to buyers.
-With that being said, businesses need to register e-invoicing with the General Department of Taxation and electronic invoicing will become mandatory from the beginning of November 2020.
+- According to Circular 68/2019/TT-BTC, all businesses must issue electronic invoices (with or without tax verification) when selling goods or services to buyers.
+Businesses register e-invoicing with the General Department of Taxation.
+Electronic invoicing will become mandatory from the beginning of November 2020.

 - Enterprises and co-operatives that have yearly revenue less than 1 billion VND or do not voluntarily register for credit method;